mbiczo/Notes/stats.rst

 Study Design
 ------------
-Study design, or the designing of experiments, is the most important topic in Statistics.
+Study design, or the designing of experiments, is one of the most important topics in Statistics.
 Without careful consideration, all following data collected could be biased, and therefore unreliable, or even false.
 There are various methods and best practices to test a hypothesis by gathering data.

 Controlled Experiments
 '''''''''''''''''''''''